ShellCode33/ArchLinux-Hardened/docs/HOW_TO_MANAGE_SECRETS.md

 # Secrets Management

-Everyone should be using a password manager, this is security 101.
-If you're not already, start doing so.

-In this tutorial we will be using [KeePassXC](https://keepassxc.org).

 I think everyone agrees that typing passwords is annoying, especially when you have long and complex passphrases.
-This tutorial aims to show you how to securely manage different kinds of secrets, so that you have to type only one password: KeePassXC's.
+This tutorial aims to show you how to securely manage different kinds of secrets, so that you have to type only one password: [KeePassXC](https://keepassxc.org)'s.

 ## SSH Keys